reflectoring/reflectoring.github.io/content/blog/2023/2023-10-14-spring-java-config.md

 `@Import` Annotation: The `InfrastructureConfiguration` class uses the `@Import` annotation to import the configuration classes of individual modules.
 This annotation allows us to compose configurations by combining multiple configuration classes into a single configuration class.

 By importing the `SecurityConfiguration`, `DatabaseConfiguration`, and `AppCacheConfiguration` classes into the `InfrastructureConfiguration`, we create a unified configuration that encompasses all the specific settings for authentication, database interactions, and caching.

+You can see it in action by running the `testImportedConfig()` unit test in the example code shared on [Github](https://github.com/thombergs/code-examples/blob/master/spring-boot/java-config/src/test/java/io/reflectoring/spring-boot/javaconfig/InfrastructureConfiguration.java#L29).

 **3. Configuration Profiles for Flexibility:**
    - **Environment-Specific Configurations:** Java-based configuration allows the use of different profiles for various environments (e.g., development, testing, production).
 Each profile can have its own set of configuration classes, ensuring adaptability and flexibility across deployment scenarios.